openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    ``do_install(_append)``, and so forth as needed.

--  *Splitting an Application into Multiple Packages*: If you need to split an application into several packages, see the "`Splitting an Application into Multiple
+-  *Splitting an Application into Multiple Packages*: If you need to split an application into several packages, see the ":ref:`dev-manual/common-tasks:splitting an application into multiple packages`" section for an example.
-   Packages <#splitting-an-application-into-multiple-packages>`__"
-   section for an example.

--  *Installing a Post-Installation Script*: For an example showing how to install a post-installation script, see the "`Post-Installation Scripts <#new-recipe-post-installation-scripts>`__" section.
+-  *Installing a Post-Installation Script*: For an example showing how to install a post-installation script, see the ":ref:`dev-manual/common-tasks:post-installation scripts`" section.

 -  *Marking Package Architecture*: Depending on what your recipe is building and how it is configured, it might be important to mark the